Valentina Rudchenko: Later career

 Valentina Rudchenko ran in the United Russia primary for the Duma of Chukotka AO in 2021.
 In the preliminary election Rudchenko placed only third, behind Indigenous People Department head Yelena Yevtyukhova and Chukotka Multi-profile College director Lyubov Makhaeva.
 However, in the final party list Ruchenko held No.3 position (No.1 and No.2 held Governor Roman Kopin and Yelena Yevtyukhova, respectively).

 In the general election United Russia placed first with 44.86% of the vote and received 6 party list mandates, thus allowing Rudchenko to return the Okrug Duma.
 Roman Kopin decided to remain Governor of Chukotka AO and gave up his seat and Yelena Yevtyukhova was elected to the State Duma.
 Valentina Rudchenko was regarded as top-tier candidate to replace retiring Federation Council Senator Aramais Dallakian but on 1 October 2021 current Chukotka Commissioner for Human Rights and former First Deputy Governor of Chukotka (2014-2016) Anastasia Zhukova was elected to the Federation Council.
 The same day Valentina Rudchenko regained the position of Speaker of the Duma of Chukotka AO, which she held in 2015–2016.

+On September 20, 2024, Valentina Rudchenko announced her resignation from the position of Chairwoman of the Duma of Chukotka AO, alongside her deputy Mikhail Andreyev.
+The Duma approved their resignation and former Mayor of Anadyr Leonid Nikolayev, who entered the chamber after 2024 by-elections, was elected as new speaker.
+Rudchenko remained Member of the Duma, becoming Member of the Committee on Social Policy and Deputy Chairwoman of the Commission on Rules.